George Pataki: 1994 campaign

 Pataki was a first-term state senator from Westchester County when he launched his bid for the Republican nomination for governor in 1994.
 He said he launched the campaign because of his frustration in the Senate regarding how Albany worked and on tax issues.
 Pataki's campaign received a boost when he was endorsed by U.S. Sen. Al D'Amato.
 He received the party's endorsement at the spring state convention and easily defeated former State Republican Chairman Richard Rosenbaum in the September primary.
 Pataki was considered an underdog from the start since he was running against three-term Gov. Mario Cuomo and because Pataki had little name recognition statewide.
 D'Amato reportedly backed Pataki because of a poll that showed a pro-choice, fiscal conservative from the New York City suburbs could win statewide for governor.
 The poll also showed a female running mate for lieutenant governor would help the ticket.
 Academic Betsy McCaughey was chosen as Pataki's running mate.

 The polls had Governor Cuomo ahead by as many as ten points going into the final two weeks, but they narrowed at the end.
 Pataki made an issue of Cuomo seeking a fourth term as governor and pledged to serve only two terms in office.
 Cuomo was helped late in the race by the endorsement of New York City Mayor Rudy Giuliani.
 Pataki narrowly defeated Cuomo in the general election.
 Many, including Pataki himself, believed Howard Stern's endorsement of Pataki was a major reason for his win.
 He finished with 48.8% of the vote to Cuomo's 45.5%, and independence candidate Tom Golisano finished with 4.2%.

 Pataki made up for a soft performance in New York City by running up a decisive margin outside of it, especially among upstaters disenchanted with Cuomo.
 Pataki won all but one county outside the Five Boroughs.
 Pataki became New York's first elected Republican governor since Nelson Rockefeller.

 1998 campaign

 Pataki was considered the front-runner from the start of the 1998 campaign for governor.
 He was unopposed for the Republican nomination and paired with a new running mate, Judge Mary Donohue.
 The Democrats faced a primary battle between New York City Council Speaker Peter Vallone, Lt.
 Gov. Betsy McCaughey Ross, who had switched parties, and former Transportation Commissioner James LaRocca.
 Vallone captured the Democratic nomination, with Thomas Golisano running as the Independence nominee and McCaughey Ross as the Liberal Party nominee.
 Pataki was easily reelected to a second term in office.
 He finished with 54.3% of the vote, his highest percentage finish in a gubernatorial race, to Vallone's 33.2% and Golisano's 7.7%.
-This is the last time a Republican has won a majority in a statewide election in New York, and only the first time since 1970, when Nelson Rockefeller was re-elected.